Delphi in Swiss Companies: Implementation, Maintenance, and Modernization

 Our approach to ensure that production and operations are not disrupted

-We don’t start by “replacing” systems, but by ensuring clarity and control.
-This is crucial in a production environment.
+We don’t start by “replacing” systems; we start with clarity and control.
+That’s crucial in a production environment.

 Phase 1: Ensuring transparency and readiness for handover